 On June 6, 2017, the European Commission notified the Company that it had initiated proceedings to investigate whether certain of the Company's practices and agreements concerning the distribution of apparel and accessories within the European Union breached European Union competition rules related to cross-border transactions, internet sales limitations and resale price restrictions.
 The Company has cooperated with the European Commission, including through responses to requests for information, through changes to certain business practices and agreements and by engaging in a settlement discussion process.
 Depending on the outcome of the proceedings, a broad range of remedies is available to the European Commission, including imposing a fine and/or injunctive relief prohibiting or restricting certain business practices.
-The Company has already made certain changes to its business practices and agreements in response to, and early in the course of, these proceedings, and the Company believes that such changes have not had, and will not have, a material impact on its ongoing business operations within the European Union (\$42.4 million) and €40.6 million (\$46.6 million) with no further modifications of the Company's business practices and agreements beyond those already made.
+The Company has already made certain changes to its business practices and agreements in response to, and early in the course of, these proceedings, and the Company believes that such changes have not had, and will not have, a material impact on its ongoing business operations within the European Union.
+Based on the settlement discussion process, the Company now believes that it is likely to incur a fine in an amount between €37.0 million (\$42.4 million) and €40.6 million (\$46.6 million) with no further modifications of the Company's business practices and agreements beyond those already made.
 Accordingly, the Company accrued an estimated charge of €37.0 million (\$42.4 million) during the third quarter of fiscal 2019.
 A final outcome in this matter could occur as early as the fourth quarter of fiscal 2019, although any resolution may be delayed or different than current expectations due to the inherent unpredictability of the proceedings.